dennmart/wanikani-to-anki/README.md

 your local machine.
 By simply running `vagrant up`, you should be able to go to http://localhost:9292 and see the site.

+By default, the provisioning is done using a [shell script](https://github.com/dennmart/wanikani-to-anki/blob/master/provisioning/provision.sh) that I have included in the repository.
+If you prefer to use [Ansible](http://www.ansible.com/home) as your primary automation tool, I also included an [Ansible playbook](https://github.com/dennmart/wanikani-to-anki/blob/master/provisioning/playbook.yml) that you can use instead.
+You will have to modify the Vagrantfile to use Ansible instead.

 ## Why did I build this?

 I'm both an avid WaniKani user as a Japanese student, as well as an avid Anki user.
 I wanted to